Arshia Soltani Moakhar

 IMG_635.jpg

+My path into research started early.
 I have wanted to be a researcher since middle school, fascinated by mathematical problems and intrigued by challenges.
-I pursued my interest further in high school by participating in the computer science olympiad, which led to my earning a silver medal in the International Olympiad in Informatics and participating in ICPC world final.
+I pursued this interest in high school through the computer science olympiad, earning a silver medal in the International Olympiad in Informatics and competing in the ICPC world finals.

-I also continued to nurture my algorithmic interests by joining the National Olympiad in Informatics committee as a member, contributing to the national olympiad in various capacities.
+I also nurtured my algorithmic interests by joining the National Olympiad in Informatics committee, contributing to the national olympiad in various capacities.
 These roles include, but are not limited to, serving as the summer camp principal graph lecturer (2021), leading the algorithmic problem design team for national team selection contests (2021, 2020), and heading the algorithmic problem design team for the national summer camp in informatics (2020, 2019).

 selected publications